Do Garment Bags Count as Carry-On? (Answered)

 Always pack your luggage according to how long you will be away from home.
 Even then, you can avoid taking non-essential items that may easily be obtained at the destination without causing you inconvenience or extra costs.

 Items that best fit this description include toiletries and stationery.
-Furthermore, only take items of clothing you will need, keeping in mind that the outfit you travel in should be part of your wardrobe at the destination, too.
+Also, only take items of clothing you will need, keeping in mind that the outfit you travel in should be part of your wardrobe at the destination, too.

 4. Don’t forget: Your carry-on luggage may be checked at the gate before boarding